druckenclam/reactjs101/Ch04/react-component-life-cycle.md

 In ES6 Class has only one mandatory method `render()`.
 (Please don't change or use asynchronous method talking to browsers.
 Any asynchronous communication must placed in `componentDidMount()`).
 Functional Component allows for `return null`.
 ES6 no longer support `mixins` or other methods of component reuse.

 ## React Component Cycle Life
-React Component，就像人會有生老病死一樣有生命週期。一般而言 Component 有以下三種生命週期的狀態：
+React Components, like people, have life cycles.
+There are three status for a Component's life-cycle:

-1. Mounting：已插入真實的 DOM
+1. Mounting：Inserting to DOM
-2. Updating：正在被重新渲染
+2. Updating：Rerendering
-3. Unmounting：已移出真實的 DOM
+3. Unmounting：Unmounted from DOM

-針對 Component 的生命週期狀態 React 也有提供對應的處理方法：
+React Provides Hooks below to perform actions according to life-cycles:

 1. Mounting
 	- componentWillMount()